- Why SYMG?

 We will spend the first night of the trip in a quaint B&B in Puerto Varas, Chile.
-The next two nights we will be ‘‘glamping’’ inside the cozy refugios of Parque Tagua Tagua.
-Night four we will enjoy the surprising comforts of Mitico Puelo Lodge.
+Night two we will spend in the remote but luxurious Petrohue Lodge near the Osorno Volcano.
+The next two nights are spent off the grid in the quaint Mountain Lodge of La Junta, Cochamó.
 Nights five and six we spend at the Campo Eggers Bed & Breakfast in Llanada Grande.
-The next two nights are spent in the quaint Mountain Lodge of La Junta.
-The final night is again spent at the B&B in Puerto Varas.
+Then we will enjoy two nights of off the grid ‘‘glamping’’ inside the cozy refugios of Parque Tagua Tagua.
+The final night of this trip is again spent at a B&B in the town of Puerto Varas.

 We supply all group gear (water filters, group first aid kit, etc.).
+Sleeping bags are only needed for the two nights in Parque Tagua Tagua.
 Participants may choose to supply their own sleeping bag (20F or warmer), but don't need to.
 Participants will bring their own clothing and footwear.
 A detailed gear list will be sent to you upon registration.